keu/docs/cloud/deployment-metrics.md

 You can view key metrics about recent DAG runs using the **DAGs** page in the Astronomer Cloud UI.
 This page shows DAG runs from the last 14 days across either all Deployments or a specific Deployment in a Workspace.
 For a given DAG, the **DAGs** page shows:

 - Total DAG runs over the last 14 days, expressed as a bar chart.

-Each bar in the chart represents a DAG run: its color represents whether the DAG run was a success or a failure, while its length represents the total duration of the DAG run.
-If there are more than 14 DAG runs in the last 14 days, then the chart shows only the 14 most recent DAG runs
+    Each bar in the chart represents an individual DAG run.
+A bar's color represents whether the DAG run was a success or a failure, while its length represents the total duration of the DAG run.
+If there are more than 14 DAG runs in the last 14 days, then the chart shows only the 14 most recent DAG runs.

-- **Last Run End**: The ending time of the DAG's most recent DAG run, expressed relative to the current time
+- **Last Run End**: The ending time of the DAG's most recent DAG run, expressed relative to the current time.
-- **Last Run Duration**: The duration of the DAG's most recent DAG run
+- **Last Run Duration**: The duration of the DAG's most recent DAG run.
-- **Average Duration**: The average Duration of all DAG runs from the last 14 days
+- **Average Duration**: The average Duration of all DAG runs from the last 14 days.

 :::info DAG Visibility

-If a DAG hasn't started a DAG run in the last 14 days, then it will not appear in the **DAGs** view.
+If a DAG run for any given DAG has not run in the last 14 days, then it will not appear in the **DAGs** view.

 Additionally, the `astronomer_monitoring_dag` will never appear in this view even if it ran in the last 14 days.